fluidattacks/makes/README.md

     with as little code as possible, in many providers.

-1. [Makes][MAKES] hides unnecessary boilerplate and complexity so you can focus on what matters:
+1. [Makes][MAKES] hides unnecessary boilerplate and complexity so you can focus in the business:
     **Adding value** to your **customers**, daily!

 # Goal